JudeQuintana/service_monitor/README.md

 bundle install
 ```

 Edit the config/services_config.yaml file with the service_name and the subsequent service commands for starting, stopping and status.
-The beginning of each section must start with a dash (-).
+The beginning of each section must start with a dash (-) followed by a new line.

 WARNING:
-Please be careful what commands are entered because they are executed on the server.
+Please be careful what commands are entered.
+They will be executed on the server and Service Monitor doesn't filter malicious commands out of the box.

 ```yaml